HackIllinois/api/documentation/docs/reference/introduction.md

 ##  Errors

-Setting the DEBUG_MODE environment variable to true (case-insensitive) allows raw error messages (if applicable) to be passed through to the client.
+Setting the DEBUG_MODE to "true" (case-insensitive) in the config file allows raw error messages (if applicable) to be passed through to the client.
 Otherwise, the raw error is suppressed.

 Errors are classified into the following types: